lieb/postdove/doc/virtiofs_storage.md

-Given that the host `suntan` is bringing up the `pobox` VM at the same time everything else is settling down, there is a race where the NFS service cannot find the DNS record for `pobox` because its VM hasn't come up far enough to contact the DNCP service for an address.
+Given that the host `suntan` is bringing up the `pobox` VM at the same time everything else is settling down, there is a race where the NFS service cannot find the DNS record for `pobox` because its VM hasn't come up far enough to contact the DHCP service for an address.
 I use dynamic DNS so I can have all network configuration in one place which caused this race that can only really be solved by using `pobox`'s IP address in `suntan`'s `/etc/exports`, something I am loath to do. *Virtio-FS*